MA Media Producing Degree Progression

 PROD-GT 2100 | 2 credits | May 19 - June 13, 2025 | 4 weeks

-This course will focus on the artistic inventions of the experimental, moving image-maker.
-The course will explore the work of directors who have created their own cinematic language.
-Via the learning platform, students will stay in constant engaged online discussion with each student contributing their interpretation of the films screened in the class modules.
-In the context of this exploration, the course will focus on thematic threads such as the camera as a pen, the camera as a paintbrush, found footage editing, the cinematic poem, performance-based filmmaking, experimental documentary and the evolution of the underground and avant-garde film practices.
+This course is a critical examination of the alternative methods practiced by independent, moving image-makers and producers.
+We will explore the work of directors/producers who have created their own cinematic language.
+Via the learning platform, students will stay in constant engaged online discussion with each other contributing their interpretation of the lectures and films screened in the class modules.
+In the context of this exploration, the course will focus on thematic threads such as:

 Festivals and Markets